ipspace/netlab/docs/module/vlan.md

 * **ipv4** -- IPv4 address to use on VLAN interface or routed subinterface
 * **ipv6** -- IPv6 address to use on VLAN interface or routed subinterface
 -->

+### Access VLAN Restrictions

+To keep the VLAN complexity manageable, the VLAN configuration module enforces these rules:

+* Access VLAN defined with link **vlan.access** attribute applies to every attached node that uses **vlan** configuration module.
+* Access VLANs defined with interface **vlan.access** attribute on multiple nodes attached to the same link must match (you cannot change access VLAN numbers on the same physical segment).
+* An access VLAN used by more than one node attached to a physical link must be defined in global **vlans** dictionary to ensure the same VLAN parameters (in particular the IPv4/IPv6 subnets) apply to all nodes using the VLAN.

 (module-vlan-creating-interfaces)=
 ## Creating VLAN Interfaces and Routed Subinterfaces